jrenton/vuex-talk/README.md

 })
 ```

 With this example, we still get the same reactivity and 2-way data binding, thanks to the power of Vue.
 We can use this same object and can use it across multiple components.
-We now have our own centralized store!
+We now have our own centralized store that automatically reacts to any changes that are made!

 [Demo reactive changes with multiple components]